Summary: Peeling back a layer and finding the courage to look at what's underneath.

-"Hmm.."
-He scratched his chin in thought.
-"Does sharing soldier pills on a battered medic bed count?"
+"Does sharing soldier pills on a battered medic bed count?" he mused.

 He had been her division commander and her, his medic.
-It felt so long ago, that they had literally lean on each other for support as they witnessed the near-demise of the world.
+It felt so long ago.

-"Well, let's not wait long till the next one, eh?" she told him, smiling.
+"Well, let's not wait long till the next one, eh?"
+She smiled at him.

 "Agreed."
-Kakashi nodded, tipping his hand with a small salute as he turned to walk away.
+Kakashi tipped his hand with a small salute as he turned to walk away.

 Sasuke had left at the break of dawn.
-It had fit him somehow, to leave right when the sun was barely peeking through the horizon—not quite like night time when it would have felt like he was slinking away, and yet dim enough to give him the obscurity he needed, avoiding the big fanfare that came with such a departure—something Kakashi had completely empathized with.
+It had fit him somehow, to leave right when the sun was barely peeking through the horizon—not quite like night time when it would have felt like he was sneaking away like he used to, and yet dim enough to give him the obscurity he needed to avoid the big fanfare that came with such a departure—something Kakashi had completely empathized with.

-He had worn his standard issue Konohan sweater—a rather bittersweet choice of article, and a small backpack.
+He had worn his standard issue Konohan sweater—ar bittersweet choice of article, and a small backpack.
 It was all he needed, he kept saying, even as Sakura and Naruto constantly doted on his lack of proper travel gear.
-Sasuke had to shrug them off rather irritatedly, but nonetheless endeared, that mind you, he was a very capable ninja who can survive all the elements, and that no; he didn't need to bring any more toilet paper.
+Sasuke had to shrug them off rather irritatedly (though visibly endeared), as he reminded them that he was a very capable ninja who can survive all the elements, and that no; he didn't need to bring any more toilet paper.
 He hadn't given them much detail where he was going, only that there was to be a destination; he wasn't planning to become the next wondering ero-sennin, as Naruto had prophesied.

 It had been a proper send-off, a heartbreaking one but still a far cry from when he had fled as a cold-hearted avenger.
 He had left the gates of Konoha that morning, as a friend—a fact that might have made this departure ten folds more painful, but not without a comforting sense of closure.

-It was what Kakashi had felt at least, for himself; peace could always be found in something final, like a chapter closed.. much like death—-as grim of a comparison as that might have been.
+It was what Kakashi had felt at least, for himself; peace could always be found in something final, a chapter closed.

 Team 7 had looked on, standing still for god knows how long, to the sight of his form get smaller and smaller.